symfony/symfony-docs/frontend/encore/simple-example.rst

 Encore's job (via Webpack) is simple: to read and follow *all* of the ``require`` statements and create one final ``app.js`` (and ``app.css``) that contains *everything* your app needs.
-Of course, Encore can do a lot more: minify files, pre-process Sass/LESS, support React, Vue.js, etc.
+Encore can do a lot more: minify files, pre-process Sass/LESS, support React, Vue.js, etc.

 Configuring Encore/Webpack